zhjwustc/cvpr18_rnn_deblur_matcaffe/readme.txt

 (2) compile matcaffe: make matcaffe.
 2. Put training data into: ./matlab/exp/data.
 There are a few images in that folder already.
 3. Run train.m in ./matlab/exp
+4. testing model and scripts will come soon.

 Thanks Sifei Liu to provide his matcaffe code from [1] and spatial rnn implementation from [2] [1] Sifei Liu and et. al. Multi-Objective Convolutional Learning for Face Labeling, CVPR 2015